Ricoh

 Ricoh Company, Ltd. (/ˈriːkoʊ/) (株式会社リコー, Kabushiki-gaisha Rikō) is a Japanese multinational imaging and electronics company.
 It was founded by the now-defunct commercial division of the Institute of Physical and Chemical Research (Riken) known as the Riken Concern, on 6 February 1936 as Riken Sensitized Paper (理研感光紙, Riken Kankōshi).
-Ricoh's headquarters are located in Ōta, Tokyo.
+Ricoh's headquarters is located in Ōta, Tokyo.

 Ricoh produces electronic products, primarily cameras and office equipment such as printers, photocopiers, fax machines, and projectors, and also offers Software as a Service (SaaS) document management applications such as DocumentMall, RicohDocs, GlobalScan, Print&Share, and MakeLeaps.
-In the late 1990s through early 2000s, the company grew to become the largest copier manufacturer in the world.
+From the late 1990s through the early 2000s, the company grew to become the largest copier manufacturer in the world.
 During this time, Ricoh acquired Savin, Gestetner, Lanier, Rex-Rotary, Monroe, Nashuatec, IKON and most recently IBM Printing Systems Division / Infoprint Solutions Company.
 Although the Monroe brand was discontinued, products continue to be marketed worldwide under the remaining brand names.
 In 2006, Ricoh acquired the European operations of Danka for $210 million.
 These operations continue as a stand-alone business unit, under the Infotec brand.